devclub-nstru/CapEval/PRD.md

 ### Primary Goal

-To develop a streamlined digital platform that optimizes the assignment lifecycle and enhances communication between students and faculty.
+To develop a streamlined digital platform that optimizes the assignment lifecycle.

 ### Objectives

 - **Assignment Management**

   - Enable easy creation and distribution of assignments/projects.
-  - Allow structured submission with deadlines and version control.
+  - Allow structured submission with deadlines.

 - **Evaluation & Feedback**